 Saving changes in Jira

-A plan is a sandbox environment where you can make changes in it, and the changes stay in your plan until you save them in Jira.
-While you're trying to create the ideal schedule for your team, you can make any changes and move issues around, without having to worry about how these changes impact the work of your teams in Jira.
+A plan is a sandbox environment where you can make changes in it, and the changes stay in your plan until you save them in Jira Software.
+While you're trying to create the ideal schedule for your team, you can make any changes and move issues around, without having to worry about how these changes impact the work of your teams in Jira Software.

-To review the changes made in your plan, you'll need at least the Portfolio for Jira permission.
-To save these changes in Jira, you'll need the Portfolio for Jira permission.
-See Permissions in Portfolio for Jira for more details.
+To review the changes made in your plan, you'll need at least the Advanced Roadmaps permission.
+To save these changes in Jira Software, you'll need the Advanced Roadmaps permission.
+See Permissions for more details.

 In the roadmap view of your plan, above the timeline section, click Review changes.
 The 'Review changes' dialog will display, with all changes selected by default.

 While reviewing your changes, do the following as needed: